mohabhassan/NightFall/README.md

 Questions are welcomed.

+For enhancements and bug reports: [submit an issue](https://github.com/mohabhassan/NightFall/issues).

-If you have any fixes/modifications , please commit them.
+If you have any fixes/modifications, please submit a PR.

 ## Downloading
 You can download latest version from [here](https://github.com/mohabhassan/NightFall/releases).